-If your business relies on payment by credit cards, compliance to the PCI security standards is required.
+If your business relies on payment by credit cards, PCI compliance is required.
 Non-compliance means you could lose your merchant account and even open up your company to fines, lawsuits and bad publicity.
 You must comply with all security standards or risk loosing your merchant account!

 TJX – an illustration of the real world need for PCI Compliance

 PCI compliance is not just another bureaucratic standard to comply to.
 It’s a set of essential business processes to protect consumers and the future of online business.

 To avoid similar cases occurring, major credit card companies including VISA and MasterCard have an established set of rules called the Payment Card Industry Data Security Standard (PCI DSS).
 This standard governs retail, mail orders, telephone orders and most importantly e-commerce.

 PCI-DSS compliance requires that you audit your web site security